 Could there be a more hopeful time than spring?

-Positive Characteristics of an ADHD Brain
+Positive Characteristics of ADHD

 Just as I chose to change my thinking from disliking Daylight Savings to something more pleasant, take a similar journey with me—this time relating to ADHD.
 Rather than viewing the obstacles and frustrations caused by the fact our brains function differently, consider the tremendous benefits we can enjoy because of it.
-I would never have thought this when first diagnosed, but after reflection upon my own life and observation of my clients, I believe those suffering from ADHD to be particularly resilient.
-Working with minds that think and do things differently is reason for regular conflict or being at odds with the norm.
+I would never have thought this when first diagnosed, but after reflecting upon my own life and observation of my clients, I believe those suffering from ADHD to be particularly resilient.
+Working with minds that think and do things differently is the reason for regular conflict or being at odds with the norm.

 My thoughts were reaffirmed recently while reading an article in the New York Times by Richard A. Friedman, Professor of Clinical Psychiatry at Weill Cornell Medical College.
 He observed,